Middle School Curriculum

 Pre-Algebra

-The pre-algebra course focuses on the transition from arithmetic to the introduction of algebra and emphasizes critical-thinking skills that enable students to think mathematically.
+The Pre-Algebra course focuses on the transition from arithmetic to the introduction of algebra and emphasizes critical-thinking skills that enable students to think mathematically.
 This course focuses on algebraic properties, all operations with rational numbers, proportions, percents, solving multi-step equations and inequalities, graphing linear equations, slopes, intercepts, and algebraic applications to two-dimensional geometry.
 Students learn problem solving within each unit of study.
 Many mathematical concepts are reinforced in our “Million Dollar” and “Dream House” projects and in our interdisciplinary cultural fair graphing project.

 Algebra I